freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-48.english.md

 ## Description
 <section id='description'>

 Tell the path what data to use.
 Add an `attr` function and set the `d` to `twitterLine(data)`.
-This will the build the path out of the data using the `twitterLine` function you created.
+This will the build the path using the `twitterLine` function you created and your `data` variable.

+Note that the `d` in this case is a `path` attribute for drawing a line and is different from the "`d` functions" you have been using.
 </section>

 ## Instructions